Amp up your property management lead gen game: Your nurture and sales strategy

 Content that focuses on the value you provide to clients can keep your leads interested.
 Even content curation (or sharing other people’s content) can be a huge part of this—since you won’t always have the budget or time to put out something original.
 Even if it’s not your own, you can still cultivate your relationship with your audience by sharing relevant, current stories and your spin on them.

-The Most Effective Lead Nurturing Strategies
+The Most Effective Property Management Lead Nurturing Strategies

 As you’ve seen above, a sound lead nurturing strategy is multi-channeled, focusing on those tactics that make the most sense for your business and budget.
-Now that you have the stages of nurturing a lead and the tools in mind, it’s time to put it all into practice with a detailed followup plan that will help you close the sale.
+Now that you have the stages of nurturing a lead and the tools in mind, it’s time to put it all into practice with a detailed follow-up plan that will help you close the sale.

 Start by contacting every lead that comes in with a quick email or phone call—or both.
 Then, create a plan using the following tips.